pattern-lab/website/patternlabsite/docs/pattern-organization.md

 ---
 layout: docs
-title: How Patterns Are Organized
+title: How Patterns Are Organized | Pattern Lab
 ---

 # How Patterns Are Organized